jkpe/digitalocean-cost-explorer/README.md

 ## License

-This Kubernetes controller, associated scripts and documentation in this project are released under the MIT License.
+This project is released under the MIT License.